The religious sense

 Commentary: A clear statement that we

 should NOT be waiting for it!
 It is here to be harvested by following the

 instructions.
 The Kingship is available for those that understand the

-importance of coming into the unity for which Jesus asked.
+importance of coming into the unity for which the J-person asked.
 How much clearer

 can it be?
 The disciples were locked into their paradigm of the messiah and